 Thousands of convicted offenders are placed on probation in Florida, and scores of inmates have been released from Florida prisons to serve the remainder of their sentences as parolees.

-If you’re accused of any crime in the state of Florida, you should know exactly what criminal penalties you may face, and you should understand the differences between probation and parole.
-An experienced Stuart criminal defense attorney can help.
+If you’re accused of any crime in the state of Florida, you should know exactly what criminal penalties you may face, understand the differences between probation and parole, and how a drug crimes lawyer can help.

 WHAT DOES PROBATION IN FLORIDA ENTAIL?

 In most criminal cases in the state of Florida, convicted defendants may be sentenced to probation – or have their jail or prison sentence “probated” – as an alternative to incarceration.

 In 2015, probation officers in Florida were supervising more than 139,000 probationers.
 Offenders are not required to serve time behind bars in order to qualify for probation.